-Parents can contact their child's teacher or the SENCo via email to discuss their concerns.
+Parents are able to contact their child's teacher or the SENCo via email to discuss their concerns.

 A home-school link book may be used, if appropriate, to keep parents and school in close touch.

 Parents and carers may request, or be invited to attend, regular or ad hoc meetings to discuss their child's progress.